1. What's the point?

 2. My focus should be on getting the correct answer, right?

 Don't try and fake it: it's usually clear when someone really knows what they're saying as opposed to someone who's throwing around technical jargon they don't truly understand.
 In fact, you should try to avoid technical terms wherever possible, unless it seems necessary to avoid confusion.
-Everything we do boils down to simple ideas that you could explain to your mom.
-(You should be able to explain it to your mom, and you know she won't put up with undefined jargon.)
+Everything we do boils down to simple ideas that you could explain to your friend.
+(Again, you're really trying to make

 4. How much should I write down for explanations?

-5. Do I need to explain operations that are purely mathematical?
+5. Do I need to explain steps that are shown by the mathematics?

-No. There's never any need to write something like, "Now convert from J to kJ," or, "Now plug in the variables."
+No. Do not write something like, "Now use the molar mass to convert from grams to moles," or, "Now plug in the variables."
 If they're not given, you should explain where the values of the variables are coming from, but if you're just doing basic algebra, I don't want a play-by-play.
 If it feels like a waste of your time to write it down, it probably is.

 6. When should I start working on the problems?